18.104.22.168 Assessing RA payable

 - defence housing

 - income support recipients with a home based business.

-Note: Rent paid by a family member or friend is considered as being paid by the RA recipient, in line with the rent liability noted on the formal tenancy agreement or rent certificate.
+Note: Rent paid by a family member or friend is considered as being paid by the RA recipient, in line with the rent liability noted on the formal tenancy agreement.

 Income support recipients who sub-let in community or co-operative housing

 A recipient who sub-lets a house that is managed by a co-operative or community housing group qualifies for RA based on the amount of rent paid or payable by the recipient.
 This is usually a given percentage of their income.

 Income support recipients who reside in disability program accommodation

 Some recipients reside in disability accommodation provided by a government or community agency.
 The accommodation may be owned by the SHA but managed by the disability service agency.
 However, for administrative convenience, rent may be paid directly to the SHA.
 A recipient in disability program accommodation qualifies for RA only for the amount paid or payable by the recipient for accommodation; not for amounts payable for maintenance and service fees.

 Note: Recipients who sub-let in community or co-operative housing and recipients who reside in disability program accommodation do not have formal tenancy agreements with the SHA and, as such, are not affected by the rules for sub-tenants of SHA housing and their housing is not considered 'Government rent'.
 Recipients in these circumstances may therefore qualify for RA.
 This applies even if these groups (i.e. the community or co-operative housing group or the disability program accommodation group) receive funding or dwellings from the SHA.